coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    + :attr:`global` hints are visible from other modules when they :cmd:`Import` or :cmd:`Require` the current module.

-   .. versionadded:: 8.14

-      The :cmd:`Hint Rewrite` now supports locality attributes like other `Hint` commands.

    .. versionchanged:: 8.18

       The default value for hint locality outside sections is